Welcome to The Homeworker Magazine.

 It sometimes seems as if everyone else has the answers and the confidence and you’re sitting there at your kitchen table pondering if what you’re doing is worth your time and investment and if you can really be as successful as your dreams.

-If you’ve ever longed to know what other people in your situation are doing and how they manage the work from home life: the boundaries, the mindset shifts, the procrastination; The Homeworker can help you feel connected.
+If you’ve ever longed to know what other people in your situation are doing and how they manage the work from home life: the boundaries, the mindset shifts, their mental health; The Homeworker can help you feel connected and inspired.

 The Homeworker Magazine provides the inspiration to spark your imagination, the motivation to push you forward, the guidance to help you achieve those dreams and the community to support you on your journey.

-Each quarterly issue focuses on a theme which delves into subjects which help you make a success of working at home.
+Each quarterly issue focuses on a theme which delves into subjects to help you make a success of working at home.

 I hope you gain clarity, confidence and compassion for yourself and your work through our resources and writing.